 The plan is included in a package of referral information provided by intake and assessment services to treatment service providers.

-Brief intervention means attempting to treat a person in the earlier stages of their drug use before they develop serious drug-related problems.
-It is based on the theory that a person can manage their own drug use and associated issues if they are provided with the appropriate information or other intervention at the right time.
+Brief intervention means attempting to treat a person in the earlier stages of their substance use before they develop serious substance-related problems.
+It is based on the theory that a person can manage their own substance use and associated issues if they are provided with the appropriate information or other intervention at the right time.

-These intervention sessions may include an assessment of the person's drug use and provide a self-help manual or other information.
-Brief intervention has been used successfully with cigarette smokers and heavy alcohol drinkers.
+These intervention sessions may include an assessment of the person's substance use and provision of a self-help manual or other information.
+Brief intervention has been used successfully with people who smoke cigarettes and drink alcohol heavily.

 A person can receive individual or group counselling as an outpatient or as part of their inpatient treatment.
 The different models of counselling may include: